Something went wrong while performing the search. Try again, or call

 A Culinary Tour of New Orleans

-As one of the most lauded food destinations in the United States, New Orleans - Opens a dialog delivers!
+As one of the most lauded food destinations in the United States, New Orleans delivers!
 Its Louisiana Creole cuisine reigns supreme, and its origins can be traced globally.
 West Africa, France, Italy, Caribbean Islands, Spain as well as Amerindian and traditional Southern U.S. cooking methods have all played a part in its distinctive cooking styles and flavor palette.
 And its Cajun cuisine can trace its roots to French Canadians (Acadians) that migrated to the region and, in time, added their spin to the regional mix.
 However, there are many other unique cuisines and culinary offerings which call New Orleans home.

 Located in the Treme neighborhood of New Orleans, this venerable restaurant continues to maintain its popularity with celebrities, political figures, global leaders and everyday people, and understandably so.
 Its menu and recipes, all curated by the late Leah Chase, has a focus on Louisiana Creole cuisine (Leah was known as the Queen of Creole Cuisine), so you must try the Shrimp Creole, Crawfish Etoufee, Chicken a la Dooky as well as the Southern Fried Chicken!
 Dooky Chase is such an authentic experience, not only with its cuisine, but its history.
 In fact, Disney based its Princess Tiana character (from Princess & The Frog) on Leah Chase!